sanahmuz/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Convert number from base 2 to base 10, 2 is in BINARY Print Combines of 2 letts except oo, lower case a-z, start with aa Print number with 2 dp number stored in NUM
+Convert a no. from base 10 to 16 base 10 is in DECIMAL